DevonArtmeier/Genesis-Palette-Scroll-Demo/README.md

 # Sega Genesis Palette Scroll Demo
 An old, well known trick.
 Updates the palette on each line of a base pattern to draw an image.
-The formation of the base pattern is how the image is distorted, which can be used for some neat effects.
+The formation of the base pattern determines how the image is distorted, which can be used for some neat effects.

 Program and its source for converting an image into a series of color data for this demo is included.